Eleonora De Poi was born in Vittorio Veneto – Treviso/Italy in 1997.

-Last year she played as soloist and in orchestra in the Wiener Konzerthaus.
+In 2016 she played as soloist and in orchestra in the Wiener Konzerthaus.

-2006: 2nd prize under the category of very young at the National competition “Città di Occhiobello” (Grosseto) and 3rdprize at the National competition “Giovani per I giovani”
+2006: 2nd prize under the category of very young at the National competition “Città di Occhiobello” (Grosseto) and 3rd prize at the National competition “Giovani per I giovani”

 2007: 1st prize at the “Incontri sul Palcoscenico” (ESTA) in Trento